ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 Viewing built-in dashboard API metrics
 --------------------------------------
-The API server that serves the dashboard also emits basic prometheus metrics for API call count and API call duration.
+The dashboard is powered by a server that serves both the UI code and the data about the cluster via API endpoints.
+There are basic prometheus metrics that are emitted for each of these API endpoints:

 `dashboard_api_requests_count_requests_total`: Collects the total count of requests.
 This is tagged by endpoint, method, and http_status.